 - My love covers your sins (1 Peter 4:8)

 - My love shields you.
 (1 Thessalonians 5:8)

 The next time you are tempted to believe the false messages of this world, picture Jesus stooped down on the ground, writing in the sand.
 He has written His unending, eternal love for you on the tablet of your heart.
 In Him there is no condemnation; He took it all to the cross.

 You show that you are a letter from Christ, the result of our ministry, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.
 2 Corinthians 3:3

 That is the sweetest Valentine’s message of all time!

-Here is a printable of these nine truths that you can cut out and give as Valentines to yourself and others, to remind yourself of these precious promises.
+Here is a printable of Valentine Bible verses that you can cut out and give as Valentines to yourself and others, to remind yourself of these precious promises.
 The second page has blank hearts where you can write some of your own scriptures that speak to your heart.
-Just click on the image to download!

-Which Valentine’s message most speaks to your heart?
+Which Valentine’s Bible verse most speaks to your heart?
 I’d love to hear in the comments below!